PierreSenellart/provsql/doc/source/user/casestudy2.rst

    </details>

-Johnson2020 (meta-analysis, reliability 0.98) has the highest Shapley value, reflecting its dominant contribution to the finding's probability.
-Smith2018 (RCT, 0.92) and Williams2021 (RCT, 0.88) follow in order of their reliability.
+Johnson2020 (meta-analysis, reliability 0.98) has the highest Shapley value (0.3531), reflecting its dominant contribution to the replication probability.
+Smith2018 (RCT, 0.92) scores 0.3267 and Williams2021 (RCT, 0.88) scores 0.3071.
+The three values sum to 0.9869, equal to the replication probability obtained in Step 12, as guaranteed by the efficiency axiom for expected Shapley values.

 Step 14: Banzhaf Values
 ------------------------

-*Banzhaf values* offer an alternative game-theoretic measure of each study's contribution.
+*Expected Banzhaf values* offer an alternative game-theoretic measure of each study's contribution.
 Unlike Shapley values, which average marginal contributions over all orderings of the players, Banzhaf values average over all *subsets* of the other players.
 This makes the computation simpler (no ordering weights) and often faster in practice.
+Like Shapley values, they are computed in the probabilistic sense (see :doc:`shapley`), but they do not satisfy the efficiency axiom: they are not constrained to sum to the probability of the query result.

 .. hint::

-   :sqlfunc:`banzhaf` takes the same two arguments as :sqlfunc:`shapley`: the combined provenance token of the query result (the "target") and the individual provenance token of each input row (the "variable").
+   :sqlfunc:`banzhaf` takes the same two arguments as :sqlfunc:`shapley`: the combined provenance token of the query result (the "target", from ``f_replicated``) and the individual provenance token of each input row (the "variable", from ``f``).
 Reuse the same cross-join structure from :ref:`Step 13 <step-13-shapley>`.

 Compute Banzhaf values for Exercise→CVD→beneficial and compare them with the Shapley values from Step 13.